reduxjs/redux/docs/faq/ReactRedux.md

 Even though the array might contain the exact same object references each time, the array itself is a different reference, so the shallow equality check fails and React Redux would re-render the wrapped component.

-The extra re-renders could be resolved by saving the array of objects into the state using a reducer, caching the mapped array using [Reselect](https://github.com/reactjs/reselect), or implementing `shouldComponentUpdate` in the component by hand and doing a more in-depth props comparison using a function such as `_.isEqual`.
+The extra re-renders could be resolved by saving the array of objects into the state using a seducer, caching the mapped array using [Reselect](https://github.com/reactjs/reselect), or implementing `shouldComponentUpdate` in the component by hand and doing a more in-depth props comparison using a function such as `_.isEqual`.
 Be careful to not make your custom `shouldComponentUpdate()` more expensive than the rendering itself!
 Always use a profiler to check your assumptions about performance.

 For non-connected components, you may want to check what props are being passed in.
 A common issue is having a parent component re-bind a callback inside its render function, like `<Child onClick={this.handleClick.bind(this)} />`.
 That creates a new function reference every time the parent re-renders.
 It's generally good practice to only bind callbacks once in the parent component's constructor.